gl-inet/docs3.x/docs/tutorials/wireguard_server.md

-# Setup WireGuard Server on GL.iNet router
+# Set up WireGuard Server on GL.iNet router

-WireGuard® is an extremely simple yet fast and modern VPN that utilizes **state-of-the-art cryptography**.
-It aims to be [faster](https://www.wireguard.com/performance/){target="_blank"}, [simpler](https://www.wireguard.com/quickstart/){target="_blank"}, leaner, and more useful than IPSec, while avoiding the massive headache.
+WireGuard® is an extremely simple yet fast and modern VPN that utilizes state-of-the-art cryptography.
+It aims to be faster, simpler, leaner, and more useful than IPSec, while avoiding the massive headache.
 It intends to be considerably more performant than OpenVPN.

 GL.iNet routers have pre-installed WireGuard Server and Client.
+You can set a GL.iNet router as an WireGuard server or client and establish VPN connection.

 ---

-## Make sure Internet Service Provider assigns you a public IP address
+## Make sure you have a public IP address

-Please check if you Internet Service Provider assigns you a public IP address [here](how_to_check_if_isp_assigns_you_a_public_ip_address.md).
+Please click [here](how_to_check_if_isp_assigns_you_a_public_ip_address.md) to check if you Internet Service Provider assigns you a public IP address.

-**If no, you can't connect to the WireGuard Server.**
+**If not, your router cannot be set as a WireGuard Server.**

-An alternative method is to use a reverse proxy solution, we suggest [AstroRelay](https://www.astrorelay.com){target="_blank"}, check the tutorial [here](set_up_wireguard_server_via_astrorelay.md).

-## Network Topology
+Alternative methods:

+1. If you have a primary router, log in to it and check if it gets a public IP from your ISP.

+2. Ask your ISP for a public IP address.
+This may incur an extra fee.

+3. If the above two methods don't work (e.g., if your network is behind CGNAT), you may try our SD-WAN solution [AstroWarp](https://www.astrowarp.net/){target="_blank"}.

+## Confirm if Port Forwarding is required

-* If GL.iNet router is the main router in your network, this is simple, please move to the next step.
+* If GL.iNet router is the primary router in your network, no port forwarding is required.
+Please move to the next step.

-* If you already have a main router, then the GL.iNet router is under the main router, you may need to setup a port forwarding on the main router.
+* If a primary router is already in use and the GL.iNet router is configured as a secondary router, you will need to configure port forwarding on the primary router.
+Refer to [here](https://docs.gl-inet.com/router/en/4/tutorials/how_to_set_up_port_forwarding/){target="_blank"} for instructions, and reach out to the primary router’s technical support if necessary.

-* If you already have a main router, the GL.iNet router is several levels below it and you need to set up port forward on each level.
+* If a primary router is already in use and the GL.iNet router is several levels below the primary router, configure port forwarding on each intermediate level.

 ## Initialize WireGuard Server

-Access to web Admin Panel, on the left side -> VPN -> WireGuard Server.
+Log in to the web Admin Panel, and navigate to VPN -> WireGuard Server.
 Click `Initialize WireGuard Server`.

 ![initialize wireguard server](https://static.gl-inet.com/docs/router/en/3/tutorials/wireguard_server/initialize_wireguard_server.png){class="glboxshadow"}

 ### Start the WireGuard Server

-You can simply use the default parameters of **IP Address** and **Local Port**, or you can set your own value.
+You can simply use the default parameters of **IP Address** and **Local Port**, or set your own value.
 Then click `Start` to start your own WireGuard server.

 ![Sever Configuration](https://static.gl-inet.com/docs/router/en/3/tutorials/wireguard_server/start_wireguard_server.png){class="glboxshadow"}

 **Allow Access Local Network:** Enable this will allow every client that connect to this WireGuard Server be able to access your LAN.
 Please use with caution.

-**Note that you can't running VPN Client and Server at the same time, and also can't running OpenVPN Client and WireGuard Client at the same time.**

 ### Add a new client